SNCFdevelopers/ApiSNCF/source/integration.rst

 total_result    int  Total number of items for this request
 =============== ==== =======================================

-You can navigate through a request with 2 parameters
+You can navigate through a response using two parameters:

 =============== ==== =======================================
 Parameter       Type Description